 - Tom is helping 15 clients to defend an unfair prejudice petition, in which damages of over £100 million were being sought.
 We were successful in getting the substantive monetary part of the petition struck out in the Court of Appeal in May 2021.

-- Tom is acting for a public sector client who is bringing a professional negligence claim against a magic circle law firm.
+- Tom acted for a public sector client who brought a professional negligence claim against a magic circle law firm.
+A settlement was reached shortly before trial.

 - Tom is advising a client on several breach of warranty claims arising out of various accounting issues.